 Why Rize is Worth Your Time

-Rize allows you to set multiple savings goals with their own savings amount and frequency via an easy to use platform.
+Rize allows you to set multiple savings goals with the amount and frequency of your savings via a simple platform.
 The company promises to pass 100% of interest savings back to you.

-To set up an account, Rize will need your birthdate and social security number in order to approve your account.
-Rize says there are no minimums or fees to open an account, though you obviously can’t save with nothing in the account.
+To set up an account, you’ll need to submit your birth date and social security number.
+There are no minimums or fees to open an account, though you obviously can’t save with nothing in the account.

-Once your account is approved and you join Rize, you will choose your goals, set your schedule, connect to your bank account and have an option to put in place automatic savings.
+Once your account is approved, you will choose your goals, set your schedule, and connect to your bank account.
+You can even set up automatic savings.